aryounce/aws-pricing/README.md

 # Installation

-Add the "aws-pricing" addon to your Google sheet.
+Add the *AWS Pricing* [addon][addon] to your Google Sheets document.

 # Usage

 ## Supported services

-Currently supporting the following options (more to come):
+The following services are currently supported with more to come:

 * EC2 instances (Linux and Windows)
 * Pricing options: ondemand